Do More with Maze: Guerilla Testing

-After creating the test, use the No tracking feature (that won’t record any interactions) to review your Maze and do some testing with your colleagues or friends first to ensure everything is running smoothly.
+After creating the test, review your maze and do some testing with your colleagues or friends first to ensure everything is running smoothly.

 - Provide context

-Not everyone is familiar with the idea of prototyping and guerilla testing, so explain what you’re doing and what's the project about.
+Not everyone is familiar with the idea of prototyping and guerilla testing, so explain what you’re doing and what the project is about.
 That being said, don’t give away any hints or task directions, as this will distort your results.

 User testing may be set up differently based on your project or goals.
 Feel free to make adjustments that suit your particular use case.
-We hope this feature enables you to do more with Maze and helps you streamline your user research process.
+We hope this feature enables you to do more with Maze and helps you streamline your user testing process.

-With this update, we continue to support our vision to enable everyone — ranging from single designers to the biggest product teams to conduct usability testing early in the design process.
+With this update, we continue to support our vision to enable everyone, from freelance designers to the biggest product teams, to conduct usability testing early in the process.